 The information provided on this page defines how GCMD Keywords are structured, used and accessed.
 It also provides information on how users can participate in the further development of the keywords.

-The GCMD Keyword Community Forum provides keyword users and metadata providers with an area for discussion of topics related to GCMD Keywords.
+The GCMD Keyword Forum, now part of the Earthdata Forum, provides keyword users and metadata providers with an area for discussion of topics related to GCMD Keywords.
 Participants are invited to use this forum to ask questions, submit keyword requests, discuss trade-offs, and track the status of keyword requests.

 More Information About the Keywords